MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-preview-wake-pattern.md

 Remarks
 -------

-Drivers are not required to implement EvtNetAdapterPreviewWakePattern, as NetAdapter already blocks wake patterns that are not compatible with the driver's NET_ADAPTER_POWER_CAPABILITIES.
-However, if your hardware has additional limitations that cannot be expressed in the NET_ADAPTER_POWER_CAPABILITIES structure, then you can use EvtNetAdapterPreviewWakePattern to enforce those additional limitations.
+Drivers are not required to implement EvtNetAdapterPreviewWakePattern, as NetAdapter already blocks wake patterns that are not compatible with the driver's [**NET_ADAPTER_POWER_CAPABILITIES**](net-adapter-power-capabilities.md).
+However, if your hardware has additional limitations that cannot be expressed in the [**NET_ADAPTER_POWER_CAPABILITIES**](net-adapter-power-capabilities.md) structure, you can provide EvtNetAdapterPreviewWakePattern to enforce those additional limitations.

 Register your implementation of this callback function by setting the appropriate member of [**NET_ADAPTER_POWER_CAPABILITIES**](net-adapter-power-capabilities.md) and then calling [**NetAdapterSetPowerCapabilities**](netadaptersetpowercapabilities.md) during [*EVT_NET_ADAPTER_SET_CAPABILITIES*](evt-net-adapter-set-capabilities.md).

 In this callback, the driver typically uses the NETPOWERSETTINGS handle it receives in the *ExistingPowerSettings* parameter to iterate through the enabled wake patterns to determine whether to accept or reject *PatternToBeAdded*.
 For an example, see [Configuring Power Management](configuring-power-management.md).

 The client driver can use the pointer to examine the [**NDIS_PM_WOL_PATTERN**](https://msdn.microsoft.com/library/windows/hardware/ff566768) structure, but should not retain it.
 NetAdapterCx will destroy the wake pattern structure once the driver's EvtNetAdapterPreviewWakePattern returns.

 In its [*EvtDeviceArmWakeFromS0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) and [*EvtDeviceArmWakeFromSx*](https://msdn.microsoft.com/library/windows/hardware/ff540844) callback functions, the driver can iterate through the enabled wake patterns and protocol offloads to program them into the hardware.